 The Management Board of the Bank believes that the Bank's distribution concept for its clients combines the most technologically advanced solutions adapted for the Polish banking market and the current and future operating environment, including internet and mobile-based tools (such as its retail banking platform New mBank and corporate banking internet platform "mBank CompanyNet"), premium service quality and a mid-sized physical distribution network located throughout Poland.
-The physical distribution network is composed of (i) its own organically grown countrywide retail network of 131 mBank branded outlets and 90 outlets comprising Aspiro Financial Centres and mKiosk outlets, as well as (ii) 29 fully fledged corporate branches and 18 corporate offices located in the largest cities throughout Poland.
+The physical distribution network is composed of (i) its own organically grown countrywide retail network of 136 locations of mBank branded outlets and 106 outlets comprising Aspiro Financial Centres and mKiosk outlets, as well as (ii) 29 fully fledged corporate branches and 18 corporate offices located in the largest cities throughout Poland.
 The internet and mobile transaction platform supports a branch-light model, thereby giving the Group a low fixed cost base and a high degree of operating flexibility.

 mBank's widely recognised operational excellence is based on its state-of-the-art user interface for online banking, next-generation mobile applications, video banking and P2P payments via Facebook and text messaging, and real-time, event-driven customer relationship management (CRM): targeted messages in online and mobile applications based on customer behaviour patterns.
-The implementation of New mBank won global recognition for innovation in banking taking home five global awards since 2013, including EFMA Innovation Awards for Digital & Mobile Excellence and Most Disruptive Innovation, Finovate Best of Show in London and New York, and Celent Model Bank 2014 in New York.
+New mBank won global recognition for innovation in banking taking home several global awards since 2013, including EFMA Innovation Awards for Digital & Mobile Excellence and Most Disruptive Innovation, Finovate Best of Show in London and New York, Celent Model Bank 2014 and 2015, the best in the "Digital Marketing" in 2015, "Best new product or service" by EFMA and Accenture in 2015 and the most innovative bank in the Leaders of Banking & Insurance World Competition 2015.